mincerray1/phbir/README.md

 ## PH Localization

-This app is for Philippine-specific features.
+This app is for Philippine local features.

 #### License